 Determined to try breakfast, I hit the continental buffet as soon as we entered the Dining Car.

 The train was a little delayed so we got an extra two hours on board.
+But I think we could have used an extra two nights on the Blue Train!
 Some people had plans, despite the advice that this should be avoided.
-They were none to pleased but we were thrilled to have a little extra time to relax.
+They were none to pleased, but we were thrilled to have a little extra time to relax.
 Our only other plan was sitting in Johannesburg airport which has no butlers, no comfortable seating and no handy en suite.

 To be honest, there was a lack of information so we had no idea when we were actually due to arrive.
 We would have popped to the bar for some farewell cocktails if we had known we had an extra two hours but instead we just hung out in the Club Car watching Gauteng life pass us by slowly.